emmcarr/Mmirus/README.md

 ## 1.3 Genome mapping and analyses
 1.3.1 Raw read quality control and genome mapping: steps taken to trim filter and map reads

-1.3.2
+1.3.2 BAM downsampling: steps taken to downsample bam files

-## 1.3 PSMC analyses
+1.3.3 psmc pipeline: details how psmc files were generated and visualized

-1.3.1 psmc pipeline: details how psmc files were generated and visualized
+1.3.4 hybrid psmc: details how hpsmc files were generated and visualized

-1.3.2 hybrid psmc: details how hpsmc files were generated and visualized
+1.3.5 Heterozygosity calculation: details how genome-wide global heterozygosity was calculated in ROHan

 ## 2. Population genetics analysis
 ##